 Moments Ago: WATCH Carroll, Spytek Talk Raiders NFL Draft

-HENDERSON, NV-- The Las Vegas Raiders selected running back Ashton Jeanty with the No. 6 pick in the NFL Draft.
-After fielding one of the worst rushing attacks in the National Football League over the past two seasons, Las Vegas addressed a significant need.
+HENDERSON, NV-- The Las Vegas Raiders selected wide receiver Jack Bech with the 58th overall pick in the NFL Draft and cornerback Darien Porter with the 68th overall pick.
+John Spytek and Pete Carroll had a productive first two days of the draft.

-John Spytek and Pete Carroll were brought in to help the Raiders turn things around.
-Drafting Jeanty is a significant step toward making that happen.

-Carroll and Spytek spoke to the media after being selected in the first round.
+Carroll spoke to the media after Day Two of the NFL Draft.
 Here is a partial transcript of his remarks.

 You can watch the entire press conference below: